annikadl/ResearchTrack1-assignment2/README.md

 N.B.
 If the scripts are not found, go to the `scripts` folder and run the command `chmod +x *.py`.
 Then try again to run `roslaunch assignment_2_2023 assignment1.launch`.

-It is important to notice (this topic is also better explained later) that the launch file `assignment1.launch`, not only runs the environment but also all the nodes of the assignment`.
+It is important to notice (this topic is also better explained later) that the launch file `assignment1.launch`, not only runs the environment but also all the nodes of the assignment.
 By knowing that, to run just a single node the command `rosrun assignment_2_2023 _NodeName.py_` must be used.

 The playground is represented by a squared arena in which the robot can move.
 Besides, some walls around and inside the playground obstruct the robot's motion.